-- (1) The value was determined by multiplying the closing price (\$5.84) per Common Share on March 31, 2020 by the number of unvested shares of restricted stock. - (2) Represents restricted shares issuable pursuant to the Matching Program, 10,550 shares of which will vest on various dates during fiscal year 2022. - (3) Represents restricted shares issuable pursuant to the Matching Program, 2,650 of which will vest on February 14, 2021 and 5,629 of which vest on March 7, 2021. - (4) Represents restricted shares issuable pursuant to the Matching Program, 15,725 shares for Mr. Marohn, which will vest on various dates during fiscal year 2023.
+- (1) The value was determined by multiplying the closing price (\$10.57) per Common Share on March 31, 2021 by the number of unvested shares of restricted stock. - (2) Represents restricted shares issuable pursuant to the Matching Program, which will vest on various dates during fiscal year 2022. - (3) Represents restricted shares issuable pursuant to the Matching Program, which will vest on various dates during fiscal year 2023. - (4) Represents restricted shares issuable pursuant to the Matching Program, which will vest on various dates during fiscal year 2024.